 That said, a few little holiday remnants during this phase can be still welcome.
 Here are some tips for making the transition seamless.

 Along with a calmer palette I also move into a cooler palette, using lots of silver and greys, along with the whites and pastels.
-These smoky crystals maintain a festive air, albeit much more understated than the full breadth of holiday fare.
+The smoky crystals, above, maintain a festive air, albeit much more understated than the full breadth of holiday fare.

 A few subtle trees can remain at this time, quietly forecasting the winter that’s just beginning.
-The lovely Snowy Glass Trees were sent to me from Love Feast Shop and look pretty flanking my winter floral.
+These lovely snowy glass trees look pretty flanking my winter floral.

 To underscore my cool colors and focus on silver, a few scattered ornaments can enhance the look.
 Like the greenery, once we move into January, these too will be put away, but for a gentle transition, a few silvery ones can stay for a bit.